laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ### fle

 figure: ME.
-In \[Khoei 17\], we propose a model of predictive processing in a topographic map.
+In [@Khoei17], we propose a model of predictive processing in a topographic map.
 A) the model consists of a two-layered map: an input source target integrates information from visual sensors.
 This map represents both position and velocity, and we represent here a